HSCTarou/hsctarou.github.io/_posts/2020-07-31-HackPark-Writeup-TryHackMe.md

 ![Method](/images/THM/HackPark/03-form-method.png "Method"){: .align-center}

-Now we know the form is using POST method to make the request and using the **Edit and Resend** button in the bottom right corner we can see the raw body request.
-Finally, we also get the message whenever a wrong user/pass is entered: ```Login failed```.
+Now we know the form is using POST method to make the request, and using the **Edit and Resend** button in the bottom right corner we can see the raw body request.
+Finally, we also got the message whenever a wrong user/pass is entered: ```Login failed```.

 ![Request](/images/THM/HackPark/03-request.png "Request"){: .align-center}